girlbossceo/conduwuit/README.md

 #### Logo

 No official conduwuit logo exists.
-Repo and Matrix room picture is from bran (<3).
-Banner image is directly from [this cohost post](https://cohost.org/RatBaby/post/1028290-finally-a-flag-for).
+Original repo and Matrix room picture was from bran (<3).
+Current banner image and logo is directly from [this cohost post](https://cohost.org/RatBaby/post/1028290-finally-a-flag-for).

 #### Is it conduwuit or Conduwuit?